Finding an audience for your art

 - Be constantly on the lookout for opportunities within your style of work.

 - Then make sure you are involved or participating when it counts.

 - Retail stores constantly need to update their shop front and brand accessories.

 - Why not offer free mural designs to your favorite stores.

 Make sure to leave a stack of business cards on their counter for good measure.

 2. Pair your art style with other artists who share a similar audience.

-There are plenty of dance and music studios.
-Gym clubs and social clubs around who would jump at the opportunity to have some art on their walls.
+There are plenty of dance and music studios as well as Gyms, clubs and social clubs around who would jump at the opportunity to have some art on their walls.